CHANGING PLACES / ESPACIOS REVELADOS in Peru

 When unused spaces turn into places of shared stories and visions: A video series provides insights into the artworks of CHANGING PLACES / ESPACIOS REVELADOS in Lima.

 The divide is most apparent in the city’s historic center on the banks of the Rímac River.
 The districts of Cercado de Lima and Barrios Altos are on the south side of the river, with the Rimac district to the north.
 The city’s oldest districts are home to colonial houses protected as UNESCO world heritage sites, but also include informal settlements on the mountain slopes – evidence of the intense migration that Lima has experienced in the last 30 years.

-More than 20 artists will explore visible and invisible urban spaces in addition to structures that have fallen out of use, been overlooked, or withdrawn from view.
-Through activities and works of art, the artists seek to create public spaces and invite residents to cross the bridge – symbolically and physically.
+27 artworks explored visible and invisible urban spaces in addition to structures that have fallen out of use, been overlooked, or withdrawn from view.
+Through activities and works of art, the artists sought to create public spaces and invite residents to cross the bridge – symbolically and physically.
 How can ties be forged between disparate city centers, social classes, cultures, and with nature?
-The project also addresses the right to culture and the importance of cultural dynamics for preserving public life and community.
+How do barriers become tangible?
+The project also addressed the right to culture and the importance of cultural dynamics for preserving public life and community.